Skip to main content

 4. TÉLÉ-RADIOMONDE (BAnQ numérique), September 19, 1959 — advertisement.

-MCPA use: confirmation of address and restaurant operations (daily clientele).
+MCPA use: proof of address + restaurant operation (daily clientele).

 5. RADIOMONDE (BAnQ numérique), January 6, 1962, p.
 16 — illustrated page “Chez Rostand, les artistes ont trinqué !”.

-Description: announcement / description of the new “L’Aiglon” room; mention of Ghislaine Tellier (owner) and Jacques Labrecque.
+Reference: announcement / description of the new room “L’Aiglon”; mention of Ghislaine Tellier (owner) and Jacques Labrecque.

-MCPA use: proof of extension / new room; strong indicator of event-driven use (receptions; room opening; possible exhibition context).
+MCPA use: proof of extension / new room; strong clue of eventization (receptions; room opening; possible openings context).

-Description: quote identifying Ghislaine Tellier-Masson as head cook of the Café des Artistes (quoted above).
+Reference: sentence citing Ghislaine Tellier-Masson as head cook of the Café des Artistes (quote reproduced in this file).

-MCPA use: concrete managerial and culinary role; confirmation of her centrality.
+MCPA use: concrete role in management and cooking; confirmation of her centrality.

-Description: marker of sale and biographical turning point; phrasing that became emblematic of the site’s public narrative.
+Reference: milestone for the sale and a biographical turning point; wording that became emblematic in the public narrative of the site.

 MCPA use: transition marker / end of a period.